 Brace Yourself: The Facts About Dental Braces for Kids.
 (June 2012).
 Parents.

 Am I Too Old for Orthodontic Treatment?
 (November 2017).
 American Association of Orthodontists.

 Are You Too Old for Braces?
+(August 2009).
 Harvard Medical School.